VasileiosMalt/HIVD-A-Framework-for-efficient-image-categorization-for-social-research/README.md

 This repository contains the methodological framework and computational approaches developed in the dissertation **"A Framework for Efficient Image Categorisation in Social Research: Addressing High Intra-Class Visual Diversity"** (University of Helsinki, 2026).

-The framework addresses a fundamental challenge in computational social science: **how to accurately classify political imagery when images within the same theoretical category exhibit substantial visual diversity** - a phenomenon identified as **High Intra-Class Visual Diversity (HIVD)**.
+The framework attempts to address a fundamental challenge in computational social science: **how to accurately classify political imagery when images within the same theoretical category which exhibit substantially high visual diversity between each other and altogether** - a phenomenon identified as **High Intra-Class Visual Diversity (HIVD)**.

 ## The Challenge: High Intra-Class Visual Diversity

 In political and social research, images that belong to the same conceptual category (e.g., "environmental activism", "protest imagery", "political memes") often display significant visual differences.
-Traditional computer vision approaches struggle with this diversity because they assume visual consistency within categories.
-This framework bridges ethnographic insights with artificial intelligence capabilities to solve this problem.

 ## Key Contributions

-### Methodological Innovations
+### Methodological Steps

 1. **Class Solidification**: Forces explicit definition of visual characteristics that qualify images for specific categories
 2. **Category Refinement**: Breaks broad theoretical constructs into visually coherent subgroups
 3. **Subcategorization**: Addresses visual diversity while enriching theoretical understanding
 4. **Object Detection Verification**: Post-classification system identifying potential misclassifications based on compositional rules
-5. **Enhanced Zero-Shot Classification**: Incorporates visual information from reference images to improve performance without extensive training datasets
+5. **Enhanced "Strong" Embedding-based Zero-Shot Classification**: Incorporates visual information from reference images to improve performance without extensive training datasets

 ### Research Applications